RHagenson/2019-01-03-UNO/_episodes/07-redirection.md

 ~~~
 {: .bash}

-#### Can we extract only paired-end records into a new file?
+### Can we extract only paired-end records into a new file?

 We also might want to extract the information for all samples that meet a specific criterion
 (for example, are paired-end) and put those lines of our table in a new file.
 First, we need
-to check to make sure that the pattern we're searching for ("PAIRED") only appears in the column
+to check to make sure that the pattern we're searching for (PAIRED) only appears in the column
 where we expect it to occur (column 3).
 We know from earlier that there are only two paired-end
-samples in the file, so we can `grep` for "PAIRED" and see how many results we get.
+samples in the file, so we can `grep` for PAIRED and see how many results we get.

 ~~~
 $ grep PAIRED SraRunTable.txt | wc -l